-Assume you where Andrew Ng at this moment and gave an AI-course on for instance Coursera, and got about 2 million (!) students (just imagine the size of that “physical classroom” he would need at Stanford for doing that off-line).
+Just imagine the size of that “physical classroom” he would need at Stanford for doing that off-line.

-And then…imagine taking at least some of that money and putting back into your venture.
-Put it in pedagogical development for instance, maybe the next edition of that course (don´t imagine what could be done if you put that money into marketing instead).
+Imagine taking at least some of that money and putting back into your venture.
+Put it in pedagogical development for instance, maybe the next edition of that course – don´t imagine what could be done if you put that money into marketing instead.

-How good could that course not then become, and how many students would then get that time?
-Perhaps 20 million students, instead of 2 million students, or what you think?
+How good could that course then become, and how many students would he then get that time?
+Perhaps 20 million students, instead of 2 million students?

-So, in total, what we are in at this moment might just be a “middle-phase”, and if things get stuck a bit during its way forward, then it is reasonable to expects something will happen in order to create a new situation where e-learning can develop even further than what it already has done.
+So, in total, what we are in at this moment might just be a “middle-phase”.
+If things get stuck a bit during its way forward, then it is reasonable to expects something will happen in order to create a new situation where e-learning can develop even further than what it already has done.

 By the way; did you notice that Stanford, one of the owners to Coursera, just recently decided to move several on-line-courses to EdX?
 And EdX happen to be a competitor to Coursera in some sense.
 Shortly after that, they also became institutional member of EdX.
 Here:

-Could that be a sign of us all soon is about to see some kind of radical change of some of the existing MOOC-platforms?
-Could then a new phase in the development of e-learning be on the horizon?
+Could this be a sign of us all soon is about to see some kind of radical change of some of the existing MOOC-platforms?
+Could a new phase in the development of e-learning be on the horizon?

 If that is the case; digital education have not really started yet.